maryP-ok/exercise/drawingIsBattingPractice.md

 Drawings produced at drawing practice are generally not precious.
 The drawings I produce are certainly not creative expression.
 If I wanted to express myself creatively, why would I draw a model posed and lit by someone else?
 If I have an idea for a picture, I generally don't leave it up to someone else to give me its subject.
 If I want to explore colour or materials or technique during drawing practice, the goal is to add more skills to my toolbox.

 Why do I keep practice drawings?
 For some not-so-good reasons: to prove I can do something; to be able to prove it to someone else.
 Narcissism, self promotion, all those self things.
-And for one good reason, to figure out how I can do it better.
+And for one good reason, to do it better.
 Which is why anyone practices anything.

 ---
 <a name="1">1</a>	In all honesty, my ego goes postal.
 It interprets "enjoy your class" as an attack: taking a drawing class is something middle class, middle aged ladies do because, at this stage in their lives, they have a little extra leisure time.
 Therefore, because I am female and of a certain age,  I am likely to be only a hobbyist; I am unlikely to be, by objective measure, good.

 	(Unfortunately, even though I agree with it, hearing *practice makes perfect* would not make my ego a happier camper.)

-<a name="1">2</a> At the same time, an enormous output of artwork is indicative of a real artist.
-So much creativity.
+<a name="1">2</a>	At the same time, an enormous output of artwork is indicative of a real artist. *So much creativity.*